obsidianmd/obsidian-help/en/Obsidian Web Clipper/Interpret web pages.md

 4. Add [[Variables|prompt variables]] to your [[Obsidian Web Clipper/Templates|templates]].
 5. If your template includes prompt variables, the Interpreter section will be visible when you [[Clip web pages|clip a page]].
 Click **interpret** to process the prompt variables.

+## How it works

+When Interpreter is enabled *and* your template contains prompt variables, a new Interpreter section is displayed in the extension window, above the **Add to Obsidian** button.
+This section allows you to select a model and run Interpreter for the current page.

-When you click the **interpret** button, Interpreter will send the page data to your selected model, along with any prompts in your template.
-The model will evaluate those prompts against the page data and update any prompt variables with the new data.
-This process can take anywhere from milliseconds to 30 seconds or more depending on your model and the amount of data you are processing.
+When you click **interpret**, Interpreter sends the page context to your selected model, along with *all* the prompts in your template in one request.
+Depending on the model provider you choose, this can be an external call or local to your device.
+The model evaluates your prompts against the page context, and returns its responses.
+Interpreter then replaces the prompt variables with the response data.

+The whole process can take milliseconds or more than 30 seconds depending on the model you use and the amount of data you are processing.

 ## Context